Hamsanadam: Other structures

 In the above, shatsruti dhaivatam is added in the scale compared to current usage (shadava scale with 6 notes in ascendinga and descending scale), with a vakra prayoga (zig-zag descending scale).

 Graha bhedham

 Hamsanadam's notes when shifted using Graha bhedham, yields three pentatonic rāgams, Gambhiranata, Neela and Bhupalam.
 Graha bhedham is the step taken in keeping the relative note frequencies same, while shifting the shadjam to the next note in the rāgam.
 For more details and illustrations of this concept refer Graha bhedham on Gambhiranata.

-Popular compositions

-Hamsanadam has a few popular compositions: